Ibrahim Hashem: Independence Era and Member of the Throne Council

 Hashem oversaw negotiations for a new Anglo-Jordanian treaty, and was the inaugural prime minister when independence was declared on 25 May 1946.
 Following the Arab-Israeli War and the Jordanian annexation of the West Bank, Abdullah was assassinated in 1951.
 The tenure of his son, Talal I as king was short-lived, owing to a mental illness.
 At the time, his successor, Hussein bin Talal had not attained his majority of 18 years and was unable to accede to the throne.
-Then President of the Senate, Hashem was appointed as a member of a three-man interim Throne Council which acted for the absent sovereign.
+Then President of the Senate, Hashem was appointed a member of a three-man interim Throne Council which acted for the absent sovereign.
 This was dissolved when Hussein acceded to the throne in 1953.

 Baghdad Pact, seventeen-day government, and constitutional crisis

 In 1955, Turkey, Iraq, Iran and Pakistan joined the United Kingdom in forming the Middle East Treaty Organization (METO), a military alliance, popularly known as the Baghdad Pact.
 Much like Syrians and Egyptians, populations in the West Bank and East Bank (i.e. within Jordan) were strongly opposed to this treaty owing to its colonial overtones.
 A decree disallowing an opposition meeting in early January was met with violent demonstrations throughout Amman.
 The army was called in and a curfew was imposed.

 Egged on by Cairo's "Sawt al-Arab" radio station, widespread demonstrations persisted throughout the country.
 This prompted King Hussein to dissolve the Chamber of Deputies on 19 December 1955.
 Constitutionally, a decree dissolving the Chamber required the signature of the king, the prime minister (then Hazza al-Majali), and the minister of interior.
 However, the decree was issued after the minister of interior, Abbas Mirza, had resigned.
 With a view to holding new elections, Hazza' al-Majali's government was asked to resign, and on 21 December 1955, Hashem was asked to form a government, and he only reluctantly accepted.
 Hashem sought diplomacy to root out the propaganda attacks emanating from Cairo.
 On 10 January, he sent a letter to Gamal Abdel Nasser, who had been opposed to the Baghdad pact, asking him to halt his radio campaign.

 In spite of these arrangements, parliamentary delegates of the dissolved Chamber objected that the royal decree was unconstitutional, since it did not include the signature of the minister of the interior, as was required by the Jordanian Constitution.
 When the Supreme Council for the Interpretation of Law gave a ruling that the decree was unconstitutional, Hashem's government resigned.
-Hashem was appointed as the deputy prime minister in Samir al-Rifa'i's subsequent government.
+Hashem was appointed the deputy prime minister in Samir al-Rifa'i's subsequent government.